hikarimusic/hikarimusic.github.io/_note/medicine.md

 * **Overview**
   * Degeneration of dopamine neuron in substantia nigra pars compacta lead to dopamine deficiency, the direct pathway of basal ganglia (striatum - globus pallidus internum - thalamus) cannot be excited and making movement difficult
   * More common in middle-aged to elderly individuals
-  * Pathology reveals loss of neuromelanin-containing cells in substantia nigra and appearance of Lewy bodies in nerve cells
+  * Pathology reveals loss of neuromelanin-containing cells in substantia nigra and appearance of Lewy bodies in nerve cells (due to accumulation of α-synuclein)
 * **Presentation**
   * **Akinesia (slow movement, difficulty initiating walking and short-step gait, masked face)**: Dopamine depletion disrupts movement control
   * **Resting tremor  (pill-rolling tremor, tapping tremor)**: Dopamine depletion disrupts movement control